ircam-ismm/jsdoc-to-readme/README.md

-# `jsdoc-to-readme`
+# jsdoc-to-readme

-> Simple cli tool to inject jsdoc result into README.md files
+Simple cli tool to inject jsdoc result into README.md files.

-The tools is a simple wrapper around the [jsdoc-to-markdown](https://www.npmjs.com/package/jsdoc-to-markdown) package, to inject directly JSDoc markdown output into the a markdown file (generally the `README.md`) on the model proposed by [markdown-toc](https://www.npmjs.com/package/markdown-toc).

-The tools looks for a `<!-- api -->` tag in the README and inject the `jsdoc-to-markdown` result at this location.
+The tools looks for a `<!-- api -->` tag in the README and inject generated JSDoc markdown at this location.
 Usefull for small libraries where creating a full API website is cumbersome.

+The tool is a simple wrapper around the [documentation.js](https://www.npmjs.com/package/documentation) package, using the same idea as the [markdown-toc](https://www.npmjs.com/package/markdown-toc) package.

 ## Install